tyleryouk/00os-origin/1000xdev/steam-integration/README.md

 ## Current Focus

-- Implementing base Steam Web API client
-- Creating item endpoints for marketplace
-- Building basic marketplace UI components
+- Implementing comprehensive test coverage for all backend components
+- Optimizing caching strategies and performance
-- Setting up proper error handling and caching
+- Enhancing error handling and logging
+- Developing frontend UI components for marketplace and inventory
+- Creating TypeScript interfaces and service layer for API integration